What Is Data Migration? Types, Strategy, and Best Practices

 Poor communication

 Migration touches multiple teams.
-If responsibilities aren’t clearly assigned across technical and business teams, delays, duplication of effort, and confusion are almost guaranteed.
+If responsibilities are not clearly assigned across technical and business teams, delays, duplication of effort, and confusion are almost guaranteed.
 Without clear communication, expectations get misaligned and accountability becomes unclear.

 Compatibility issues